 Designing e-commerce website or mobile app, designers should definitely consider the following aspects:

 - clear data presentation via menus, catalogs, etc.

 - user’s ability to leave feedback about goods and services

 - easily available general and contact information about the business providing goods or services

 - design that supports the offer not overshadowing it.

 «It’s much easier to double your business by doubling your conversion rate than by doubling your traffic» (Jeff Eisenberg)

-For example, in our article about landing pages which are recognized as one of strong tools for e-marketing and e-trade we mentioned that conversion can be also fixed in case of:
+For example, in our article about landing pages which are recognized as one of the strong tools for e-marketing and e-trade we mentioned that conversion can be also fixed in the case of:

 - moving to direct use of a product

 - providing some information